rizinorg/book/src/analysis/cpu_platform_profiles.md

 files in a standard format, instead of hardcoding them with each of the disassembler plugins.
-This information will be parsed and added as flags and comments during the analysis loop and will show up in the disassembly and other places, making reverse engineering on those particular chips ets is much easier.
+This information will be parsed and added as flags and comments during the analysis loop and will show up in the disassembly and other places, making reverse engineering on those particular chipsets much easier.
 This also helps in easy addition of a new port, in maintenance and in user-friendliness.

 ## How it works